Getting around town is super easy! Knox partners with Enterprise CareShare which means any enrolled students ...

 Galesburg, IL 61401-4999

-Associate Professor and Chair of Political Science; Chair of International Relations
+Associate Professor of Political Science; Chair of International Relations

 "For many years my research has focused on the Christian right.
 After writing a book on the Christian right and the Republican party, I shifted my focus to the Christian right's global activism.
 I am currently beginning a very different project: a study of how Midwestern cities are responding to the social and economic challenges posed by globalization."